natalieagus/50002/docs/Hardware/c_cmostechnology.md

 > You will try this in Lab Adder, where you are tasked to build an combinational logic circuit called the **adder**.

+# Appendix

+Please refer to this section if you are interested to learn more about p-type and n-type semiconductors, PN junction, and source-drain terminal naming.

+### P-type and N-type Semiconductors

+{: .important}
+**Not to be confused with PFET and NFET.**

+In the **p-type** semiconductor there are plenty of **acceptor atoms** and in the **n-type** semiconductor there are plenty of **extra electrons (donor atoms)**.
+We can say that a p-type region is where the majority of the carriers are holes and an n-type region is where the majority of the carriers are electrons.

+To be precise, an electron is one of the *constituents* of an atom, having a negative charge.
+An **acceptor** atom has for example 3 electrons in *valence shell* and can **accept** one electron to complete the covalent bonding.
+Thus it gains one extra electron and acquires **negative charge**.
+On the other hand, a donor atom has 5 electrons (one extra) in valence shell and can donate one extra electron.
+It thus acquires unit positive charge in the process.

+### Depletion Region

+When p-type and n-type semiconductors are placed together, the free electrons from n-type will **flow over (diffuse)** to the p-type and fill its holes (impurities).
+Filling up a hole results in a negatively charged ion at the p-type semiconductor, as illustrated as the *gray circles* in Figure above.
+Equally, these free electrons leaving the n-type leaves behind a **positively charged ion** at the n-type semiconductor.
+This is illustrated as the yellow circles.

+Eventually, a space-charge builds up forming an **electric field** as denoted in the left drawings (the yellow circles and the grey circles form electric field), *preventing* more free electrons from the n-type side to the p-type side, thereby forming an insulating layer called **depletion region**.

+### P-channel or N-channel Formation

+For NFETs, when there's presence of high (positive) voltage at the gate, it repels the extra holes at the p-type bulk.
+Basically, a positive voltage applied to the gate attracts electrons (which are minority in the p-type substrate) to the interface between the gate dielectric and the two n-types semiconductors (drain and source).

+These electrons form a conducting **n-type channel** between the source and the drain, called the **inversion layer**.
+When there's *potential difference* between the drain and the source, the current will flow from drain to source through this inversion layer.

+For PFETs the opposite happens.
+When there's presence of low (negative) voltage at the gate, it repels the extra electrons at the n-type bulk.
+Basically, holes (which are minority in the n-type substrate) are the majority in the region between the gate dielectric and the two p-types semiconductors, forming a conducting **p-type channel** (inversion layer).
+When there's potential difference between drain and source, then the current will flow from source to drain through this inversion layer.

+{: .note}
+The position of the source and drain in PFET is switched , compared to what is depicted for NFET.
+Read the next section for details.

+### Naming of Source and Drain

+The naming of the Source and Drain terminal depends on the **majority** of the charge carrier.
+The **majority** charge carrier is always meant to be **drained** at D and **sourced** at S, meaning that it flows from S to D.

+In PFETs, current flows from Source to Drain, because the majority of the charge carrier is holes (positively charged).
+In NFETs, current flows from Drain to Source, because the majority of the charge carrier is electrons (negatively charged).

+{: .note}
+Current (`I`) **cannot flow out back to the Gate** because there's a capacitor there (**infinite** resistance).
+The function of the gate capacitor is to create electric field enough to pull either electrons up to the gate in NFETS or holes up to gate in PFETs to create a conductive n-type (electrons) or p-type(holes) channel.

+### Reverse Bias in PN Junction

+The bulk of the PFET is connected to the `VDD` while the bulk of the NFET is connected to the `GND`.
+We do this to keep the PN junction in each FET to stay in the *reverse biased* state by default, until they're switched **on**.
+A simple explanation on why we need to keep them in reverse biased state by default is so that it encourages the presence of the depletion region hence preventing major *current leaks* across the junction when the FET is **off**.
+You may watch [this](https://youtu.be/cJxBlO5NMGs?t=295) video that we made if you'd like to know more about reverse biasness (and other stuffs like the PN junction diode, and P/N type semiconductors), but these details are out of our syllabus.